The Game of Thrones - Iceland

-Gray Line Iceland is the sightseeing expert here in Iceland.
+Gray Line Iceland is a sightseeing expert here in Iceland.
 That means we run all sorts of tours of Iceland – right across the country including our very popular Game of Thrones tours.
 Come with us and visit some of the most dramatic filming locations from the series.
-Our professional and expert guide will share their knowledge with you – from details about the history of those locations to stories about the filming, to even what it was like for Free Folk, like the Ancient Vikings to survive on this challenging landscape.
-Find out more about us, and our tours at grayline.is
+Our professional and expert guide will share their knowledge with you – from details about the history of those locations to stories about the filming, to even what it was like for Free Folk like the Ancient Vikings to survive on this challenging landscape.
+Find out more about us, and our tours at Grayline.is

-If you’re a fan of Game of Thrones, Iceland is definitely the holiday destination for you.
+If you’re a fan of Game of Thrones, Iceland is the holiday destination for you.
 Come, we’d love to show you around!